 - Mental health issues

 Children who suffer from poor sleep patterns have higher incidences of behavioral issues and decreased cognitive function.
-While addressing foundational health issues is critical, improving your sleep environment is also key.
+While addressing foundational health issues is critical, improving your sleep environment is also key for healthy sleep.

 Your Sleep Environment and Routines

 Experts recommend refining your sleep routines and nighttime environment to be most conducive to quality rest.
-Recommended evening routines to promote healthy sleep include:
+Recommended evening routines to promote better sleep quality include:

 - Adhere to a sleep schedule